 Hair Loss Treatment

 Dr. Harmon offers a powerful, non-invasive treatment for hair loss utilizing concentrated growth factors isolated from the individual’s own blood.
 These growth factors, located in cells called platelets, are activated and injected into the scalp.
 This treatment can slow the rate of hair loss and even encourage additional growth in hair follicles.
-While it can be effective with one treatment, multiple treatments are required for optimal results.
+While it can be effective with one treatment, multiple treatments are typically required for optimal results.

 Am I a Good Candidate?